vacay-holiday-deals/offers-vacay/README.md

 ### Using wsgi server

 For this the wsgi server of choice is gunicorn.
 To run gunicorn, you only need to call gunicorn and specify the application.
 Example `gunicorn run:app`, run is our application server script and app is the gunicorn app.
 So you are setting our app as gunicorn app

+### Using a script file to run the up

+In order to use this just write a create a script file `start.sh` in the root directory and add the command that run the application.
+For example using flask run method the script file will be as follows
+`export FLASK_APP=myapp export FLASK_ENV='development' flask run --host=0.0.0.0 --port='you dev server port'`

+To make the `.sh` file executable in terminal run the following command `chmod a+rx <myscript.sh>`